Keto//Gluten Free//Paleo Pizza

 What you will need:

 Add yeast, maple syrup and warm water to a large bowl and cover bowl with a kitchen towel.
 Allow to rest for 7 minutes.
-The mixture should be bubbly.
+The mixture should have foamy top.

 Mix your dry ingredients while the yeast is proofing and whisk until thoroughly mixed.
 Set aside.

-Once your yeast is proofed, add in the egg, egg whites, olive oil and vinegar.
-Mix with an electric mixer for a couple minutes until light and frothy.
+Once your yeast is proofed, add in the egg whites, olive oil and vinegar.
+Mix with an electric mixer for a couple minutes until frothy.
 Add the dry ingredients in two batches, mixing until thoroughly incorporated.

 Line a pizza dish with parchment paper and grease with olive oil.
 Wet your hands and start spreading the dough on top of the parchment paper into pizza shape and desired thickness.

-Cover it with a kitchen towel (try not to let the towel rest right on top of the dough) and let the dough proof for 40-50 minutes.The dough will puff up.
+Cover it with a kitchen towel (try not to let the towel rest right on top of the dough) and let the dough proof for 40-50 minutes or longer if needed.The dough will puff up.
 Pre-heat the oven to 350 degrees while the dough is proofing.

 After the dough has proofed transfer it to the oven and blind bake it ( with no toppings) for about 12 minutes or until it starts to brown.
 Remove from oven, add any topping you would like and bake it again for another 15-20 minutes until your toppings are nicely browned and bubbly.